Adron/go-fluency-concurrency-model-patterns/articles/concurrency-series-introduction.md

 ## Let's Get Started

 Ready to dive in?
 Let's start with the [Pipeline Pattern](/articles/pipeline-pattern.md) and work our way through each pattern.
 By the end of this series, you'll have a solid understanding of the concurrency patterns that power modern, scalable systems.
+Maybe you'll conjure up another one to add?
+Repo is open sourced over [here](https://github.com/Adron/go-fluency-concurrency-model-patterns).

 Remember, concurrency is like learning to ride a bike – it might feel wobbly at first, but once you get it, you'll wonder how you ever lived without it.

-Happy coding!
+Happy thrashing coding!

----

-*Follow me on [Twitter](https://twitter.com/adron) for more Go content, or check out my [blog](https://adronhall.com) for additional programming insights.*